anandslab/deployarr/docs/APPS.md

 - **Dashy**: A self-hosted dashboard for managing your server.
 - **Heimdall**: An application dashboard for organizing your web applications.
 - **Homarr**: A sleek, modern dashboard for managing your home server.
+- **Organizr**: A web-based tool that makes organizing your server applications simple.

 ## Reading
 - **Kavita**: A self-hosted digital library management system.
+- **Calibre-Web**: A web app providing a clean interface for browsing, reading, and downloading eBooks.
+- **Calibre**: A powerful and easy-to-use e-book manager.
+- **Komga**: A media server for comics/mangas/BDs with a web-based reader.
+- **Mylar3**: An automated Comic Book downloader (cbr/cbz) for use with SABnzbd, NZBGet, and torrents.
 - **FreshRSS**: A self-hosted RSS feed aggregator.

 ## Databases